 To Sophie Marchand, her hospitable family and her group of dedicated helpers in Méaudre, nos félicitations et, à l’année prochaine.

-And if you would like to share in the fun, M annual SCD week end wil be the first week end of May in 2015
+If you would like to share in the fun, Méaudre Reel’s next annual SCD week end will be the first week end of May in 2015.